Teaching homeschool math is not for the faint of heart.

 If there was a subject that leaves 90% of homeschooling parents feeling stressed, mathematics would likely be the one.
-While there are plenty of people who excel at math (much to the awe of individuals who struggle with it), math is an intimidating topic for many.
+While there are plenty of people who excel at math (much to the awe of individuals who struggle with it), math for homeschoolers is an intimidating topic for many parents.
 You may be wondering, if you’re not strong at math, how could you possibly teach your child?

-Homeschool Math with Hands-On Activities
+How to Teach Homeschool Math with Hands-On Activities

-However, math is one of those subjects that has been tested by time for best practices.
+Math is one of those subjects that has been tested by time for best practices.
 Experts have shown success with hands-on learning for math, especially for younger students.
-When teaching a homeschool math concept, children will learn far more when their senses are engaged.
+When teaching a homeschool math curriculum, children will learn far more when their senses are engaged.